autocore-ai/autocore_pcu_doc/docs/Pcu_setup.md

 Please follow the instruction in the readme file in the Github repository to build and flash MCU.

 ### Flash Base MPU image

+#### Flash EMMC

+The on-board EMMC size is 64GB.
+Be sure to connect Jmp 1-3 to right position (1-2) before you start.

+1. Download an image

+    Official images with recommended OS and middle-ware are available on AutoCore [Resource Download page](Resource_download.md#mpu-images).

+    Extract the zip file to a USB drive.
+Then plug the USB drive to PCU

+2. Boot from QSPI

+    Power on the board, and hit any key to enter Uboot mode during start up:
+    `Hit any key to stop autoboot:  10`
+    Then boot from QSPI:
+    `$ run qspi_bootcmd`
+    The default user name for QSPI system is `root`.

+3. Partition and format EMMC storage drive

+    `$ flex-installer -i pf -d /dev/mmcblk0`

+4. Install from USB

+    Mount the USB drive(/dev/sda1 in this case)
+    `$ mount -t vfat /dev/sda1 /tmp/`
+    Make sure the five files "setup.env", "flex-installer", "bootpartition_LS_arm64_lts_4.14.tgz", "rootfs_ubuntu_bionic_LS_arm64.tgz", and "firmware_ls1046afrwy_uboot_emmcboot.img" are in the USB drive.
+    `$ cd /tmp/nxp_img` （The files are stored in nxp_img folder in this case）
+    `$ ./setup.env`
+    `$ flex-installer -b bootpartition_LS_arm64_lts_4.14.tgz -r rootfs_ubuntu_bionic_LS_arm64.tgz -f firmware_ls1046afrwy_uboot_emmcboot.img -d /dev/mmcblk0`

+#### Flash SD card

 To install MPU image(without SDK) on an SD card, you will need another PC with an SD card reader.
 The minimum recommended card size is 64GB, and the speed should be at least class 10 A1, it is strongly recommended to use high speed SD card, e.g. class U3, A2.